shyamsg/popgen19/README.md

 The expected (k1,k2) values for simple relationships are shown in the figure: MZ=monozygotic twins, PO=parent offspring, FS=full sibling, HS=half sibling, C1=first cousin (or avuncular pair), C2=cousin once removed.

 Are any of the individuals in your dataset closely related?
+First, let us look at the plot.

+As an alternative to looking at the plot, we can check the kinship column to see if any of the pairs of individuals are closely related.
 ```
-awk '{if ($10>0.13) print $0}' plink.genome | grep -v nan | less -S
+awk '{if ($10>0.15) print $0}' plink.genome | grep -v nan | less -S
 ```
 What assumption in association studies is violated when individuals are related?

 And last but not least: how would you recognize if the same person is included twice (this actually happens!)

-## Exercise 2E: doing initial QC of data part 3 (check for batch bias/non-random genotyping error)
+## Exercise E: doing initial QC of data part 3 (check for batch bias/non-random genotyping error)

 Check if there is a batch effect/non random genotyping error by using missingness as a proxy (missingness and genotyping error are highly correlated in SNP chip data).